 - Advanced autofocus (with USM)

 - Expensive price point

-The ZEISS Milvus 21mm f/2.8 ZE Lens gives consistent performance.
-With an aperture of f/2.8, it is well suited for average and low light conditions and particularly suitable for astrophotography.
+The ZEISS Milvus 21mm f/2.8 ZE gives consistent performance.
+An aperture of f/2.8 is well suited for average and low light conditions and particularly suitable for astrophotography.

 - It has great focus

 - Wide-angle is quite awesome

 - The body is buttery smooth

 - Reasonable pricing

 - A bit heavy